Linux - Create, Delete, Copy, and Move Files and Directories

 ls -al

-This will display entries in long listing format and also show us “pseudo-hidden” files and directories which have a name beginning with a .
+This will display entries in long listing format and also show us “pseudo-hidden” files and directories that have a name beginning with a .

 The last form is preferred as it’s faster to write it.